Towering former Naval Hospital in North Charleston could become apartments

 It's been seven months since WECCO Developmentproposed buying the 10-story hospital building and the 23-acre property it sits upon from Charleston County.
 Company principal William Cogswell Jr. said an agreement is now "very close."

-"We've done a lot of due diligence and homework," said Cogswell, who also represents Charleston in the S.C.
-House.
+"We've done a lot of due diligence and homework," said Cogswell, who also represents Charleston in the state House.
 "It would be an opportunity to do it right."

 The long-vacant 175-bed hospital is the tallest building in North Charleston, and its future is considered an important piece in the puzzle of revitalizing the city's struggling south end.